tmbumaths/python-workshop/docs/day1.md

 - Multiple plots

-  We can plot more than one graphs togather as follows
+  We can plot more than one graphs together as follows

   ``` python
   import numpy as np